syncfusion-content/javascript-docs/js/Diagram/Commands.md

 ### sendToBack Command

-The `sendToBack` command moves the selected element behind all other elements by setting the selected element’s z-index to zero.
+The `sendToBack` command moves the selected element behind all other elements by setting the selected element's z-index to zero.
 The following code illustrates how to execute sendToBack command.

 {% highlight js %}